So you’re staring at two nearly identical packages, and one says “25% less calories than the leading brand.”

 4. Consider Your Goal

 Are you trying to lose weight?
+But manage blood sugar?
 Eat more whole foods?
-Because of that, the answer changes which product makes sense.
+Plus, the answer changes which product makes sense.
 For weight loss, calories matter most.
-Manage blood sugar?
-For overall health, ingredient quality matters more That's the part that actually makes a difference..
+For overall health, ingredient quality matters more That's the whole idea..

 5. Don’t Forget About Volume